gerardpc/python-course/docs/programming/python_libraries/pyspark.md

     ...
     ```

-### withColumn
+### Creating new columns

-`withColumn` is a DataFrame function that is used to add a new column to DataFrame, change the value of an existing column,
+`withColumn` is a DataFrame function that can be used for several different (but related things):
+* Add a new column to DataFrame
+* Change the value of an existing column
-convert the datatype of a column and change the column name.
+* Convert the datatype of a column
+* Change the column name
+* Apply a function to a column

+For example, to create a new column that transforms the values of an existing column:

 ```python
 df.withColumn('upper_c', upper(df.c)).show()